soltex1/To-Do-App---Elecctro-Challenge/README.md

 ## Brief Description:

-Simple To-Do application using Node, Hapi.js framework (https://hapijs.com), and MongoDB.
+Simple To-Do application using Node, Hapi.js framework (https://hapijs.com), MongoDB and Angular.
 There is a very simple hardcoded login based on hapi-auth-cook (https://github.com/hapijs/hapi-auth-cookie).

 ## Dependencies and Versions: